Consumer Learning from Own Experience and Social Information: An Experimental Study

-We investigate the impact of different types of social information on the demand characteristics of firms competing through service quality.
-We first develop a hidden Markov chain model of social and own learning for a consumer's choice to visit a particular firm, and use it to generate behavioral hypotheses around both consumers' decisions and firms' corresponding demand characteristics: market share, demand uncertainty, and rate of convergence.
-We then conduct a controlled human-subject experiment where a consumer chooses to visit one of two firms, each with unknown service quality.
-A consumer may have access to (1) no social information, (2) share-based social information which details the percentage of people that visited each firm, or (3) quality-based social information which illustrates the percentage of people that received a satisfactory experience from each firm.
-Our results suggest that different types of social information have different effects on firms' demand.
-One key result is that promoting quality-based social information leads to a significantly higher market share, lower demand variability, and faster rate of convergence, for a firm with significantly better service quality, whereas share-based social information provides almost no benefit to such a firm.
-A second important insight is that, when the higher quality firm has only a marginal advantage over the other firm, promoting quality-based information can actually lead to a decrease in its market share, and therefore benefit the lower-quality firm.
+We investigate how different types of social information affect the demand characteristics of firms competing through service quality.
+We first generate behavioral hypotheses around both consumers' learning behavior and firms' corresponding demand characteristics: market share, demand uncertainty, and rate of convergence.
+We then conduct a controlled human-subject experiment where a consumer chooses to visit one of two firms, each with unknown service quality, in a repeated interaction and is exposed to different information treatments from a social network: (1) no social information, (2) share-based social information which details the percentage of people that visited each firm, (3) quality-based social information which illustrates the percentage of people that received a satisfactory experience from each firm, or (4) full social information which contains both share-based and quality-based social information.
+A key insight from our study is that different types of social information have different effects on firms' demand.
+First, promoting quality-based social information leads to a significantly higher market share, lower demand variability, and faster rate of convergence, for a firm with significantly better service quality.
+Second, when the higher quality firm has only a marginal advantage over the other firm, promoting only share-based information leads to higher market share and lower demand variability.
+A third important result is that providing only one type of social information can actually be more helpful to the higher quality firm than providing full social information.

 Keywords: social information, behavioral operations management, service competition, online retail